 Germany Mission Trip

-Crossroad Global Initiative, CGI, will go to Germany this summer to partner with the Minden Evangelical Free Church and to provide a baseball camp experience, for children and teenagers, ages 10-18.
-This will be the 10th year to conduct a baseball camp in Minden and the relationship with the church has seen “fruit” in several lives changed for eternity and even some improvement in baseball skills.
+Crossroad Global Initiative, CGI, will go to Germany to partner with the Minden Evangelical Free Church and to provide a baseball and cheer camp experience, for children and teenagers, ages 10-18.
+This will be the 11th year to conduct a camp in Minden and the relationship with the church has seen “fruit” in several lives changed for eternity and even some improvement in baseball skills.

-New this year we are offering a cheerleading option to this week of camp to reach more kids in Minden.
-If you have a love for Jesus and are able to teach/coach cheerleading skills, sign up below!
+We are now also offering a cheerleading option to this week of camp to reach more kids in Minden.
+If you have a love for Jesus and are able to teach/coach cheerleading skills, start praying about coming with us!

 Why go to Germany?

-3. They know soccer not baseball, but they are a sports/outdoor loving culture.
-The methodology of utilizing a baseball camp to reach 10-18 yr. old German youths has been very effective.
+- They know soccer not baseball or cheer, but they are a sports/outdoor loving culture.
+The methodology of utilizing a sports camp to reach 10-18 yr. old German youths has been very effective.
 Several German children and adults are being reached by this approach who otherwise may not have been reached, (about 40% were new baseball campers last year).

-4. Our baseball knowledge is a help but also being from the USA is a “draw” which opens the door to sharing the gospel and your salvation testimony.
+- Our baseball and cheer knowledge is a help but also being from the USA is a “draw” which opens the door to sharing the gospel and your salvation testimony.

 Why does the Church at Minden want to do Baseball Camp?